Master of Science in Applied Quantitative Finance

 - Develop financial models for the investment banking industry using the most sophisticated information, analysis, databases and simulation software available.

-- Specialize in corporate finance, investment banking, asset management or design your own finance concentration to meet your specific career goals.
+- Take advantage of highly customizable tracks in business finance, financial institutions, investments and wealth management or design your own track to fit your specific career goals.

 Learning at Daniels encourages you to get out of the classroom and into the field interacting with business leaders, solving real business problems and using your business skills when the stakes are real.
 You’ll emerge from Daniels business sharp, field tested and ready to lead—adaptable to new situations and well-versed in both big-picture strategic thinking and cross-functional intricacies.